kahenvay/gravitformselementor/README.md

 # Gravity Form Elementor Widget

-A WordPress plugin that adds a customizable widget for Gravity Forms to Elementor.
+A WordPress plugin that adds a customizable widget for Gravity Forms to Elementor, allowing you to seamlessly integrate and style Gravity Forms in your Elementor pages.

+## Features

+- **Form Settings Integration**: Inherit settings from Gravity Forms or selectively override them
+- **Extensive Styling Options**: Customize every aspect of your forms including inputs, labels, checkboxes, and more
+- **Custom Form Controls**: Show/hide title, description, use AJAX submissions, and more
+- **Advanced Styling**: Custom checkbox and radio button styling with visual controls
+- **Responsive Design**: Forms adapt beautifully to all screen sizes
+- **Developer-Friendly**: CSS classes for override states and debugging

 ## Requirements

-This plugin requires the following dependencies to be installed and activated:

-### Required Plugins

 - **Elementor** (version 3.0.0 or higher)
 - **Gravity Forms** (any version)

-### System Requirements

 - **PHP** version 7.4 or higher
 - **WordPress** (compatible with current versions)